 - Unlawful rounding (i.e., time clock punches that always round your hours down) and pay-to-shift practices

 - Failure to account for commissions and bonuses in overtime

 - Minimum wage violations

 If you’re in one of these situations, your employer is stealing money right out of your paycheck – and in all likelihood, you aren’t the only employee being treated this way.
-Our attorneys have recovered millions on behalf of classes of workers who were not paid all the wages they were legally owed.
+Our wage and hour attorneys have recovered millions on behalf of classes of workers who were not paid all the wages they were legally owed.
 We can help you, too.
-Give us a call today to speak with an experienced wage and hour attorney about your case.
+Give us a call today to speak with a member of our legal team about your case.